mlcommons/ck/cm-mlops/script/reproduce-mlperf-inference-nvidia/README-about.md

      sudo usermod -aG docker $USER
      ```
      Logout and login
+4. Check if Nvidia driver is working properly on the host.
+     ```
+     nvidia-smi
+     ```
+     If the above command produces any error you'll need to install Nvidia drivers on the host.
+You can do this via CM if you have sudo access
+     ```
+     cmr "install cuda prebuilt _driver" --version=11.8.0
+     ```
-4. Build the docker container and mount the paths from the host machine.
+6. Build the docker container and mount the paths from the host machine.
     ** You may want to change the `scratch_path` location as it can take 100s of GBs.**
     ```bash
     cm docker script --tags=build,nvidia,inference,server \